Step 8: Package your app or add-on

 - A README.txt file in your

 - Documentation directly on your Splunkbase page.
-We recommend you document your app or add-on first and then cut and paste the documentation into the Splunkbase page.
+Document your app or add-on in a local file first and then copy and paste the documentation into the Splunkbase page.

 - A PDF file in

-- You may also want to test it with earlier versions of Splunk.
+- You may also want to test it with earlier versions of Splunk Enterprise.

 Packaging your app for Splunkbase